artificialmuseum/sandbox/README.md

 [src/CustomScene.js](https://github.com/artificialmuseum/sandbox/blob/master/src/examples/documented/CustomScene.js)
 file for a list of all those functions.

-## Glitch
+## Glitch - Deprecated

+unfortunately, glitch is closed.

-this sandbox can be loaded on glitch, go to [artificialmuseum/glitch](https://github.com/artificialmuseum/glitch) to see how to.
+~~this sandbox can be loaded on glitch, go to [artificialmuseum/glitch](https://github.com/artificialmuseum/glitch) to see how to.~~